 Hvar is Croatia’s most famous island, an Adriatic gem with a stunning coastline that attracts up to 20,000 visitors daily during the summer season.
 Yes, there are plenty of amazing island options to choose from when in Croatia, but Hvar is a must.
 It’s the stuff of glamorous European summers – crystal clear water, ocean swim ladders, medieval Old Towns and a vibrant waterfront.
-Below is my complete guide to the island including the best beaches, viewpoints, day trips, historical sights, hotels, Airbnbs, restaurants, bars and more.
+Below is my complete guide to the island including the best beaches, viewpoints, day trips, historical sights, hotels, Airbnbs, restaurants, bars and more, as well as a five-day itinerary.
 This post contains affiliate links.

-One of the best views on the island is from the top of the Spanjola Fortress.
+One of the best views on the island is from the top of the Spanish Fortress.

-FOUR DAYS.
+FIVE DAYS.
 For island hopping visitors with limited time, Hvar Town is doable in just a couple of days.
 It’ll be rushed, and you’ll miss out on beaches and boat days, but you’ll at least get a taste of the island.
-For a fuller experience, I recommend at least four days on the island.
-A couple more days is enough time to explore the island at a relaxed pace – enjoy Hvar Town and its energy, visit several beaches, enjoy a boat day and maybe even take a day trip to a neighboring island.
-Easily accessible from both Split and Dubrovnik.
+For a fuller experience, I recommend at least five days on the island.
+A few more days is enough time to explore the island at a relaxed pace – enjoy Hvar Town and its energy, visit several beaches, enjoy a boat day and maybe even take a day trip to a neighboring island.

 Popular beach that is walking distance from Hvar Town.
 The water is calm, perfect for swimming.
 And it’s home to Beach Club Hvar for beachgoers that want a luxury beach day.
 For visitors that don’t want to pay $50-$300 USD for sun beds and overwater cabanas, there is also a free stretch of beach open to the public.